knelasevero/home-server-infra/md/homeprivatecloud2.md

 ```
 sudo echo "IP_OF_YOUR_SERVER homeinfra" >> /etc/hosts
 sudo echo "IP_OF_YOUR_SERVER opnb.homeinfra" >> /etc/hosts
+## This last one will be useful when we create a ssh tunel later in the guide
 sudo echo "127.0.0.1 control.opnb.homeinfra" >> /etc/hosts
 ```